core-coin/base-rs/CONTRIBUTING.md

 Focus first on the most significant aspects of the change:

-1. Does this change make sense for Alloy?
+1. Does this change make sense for Base-rs?
-2. Does this change make Alloy better, even if only incrementally?
+2. Does this change make Base-rs better, even if only incrementally?
 3. Are there clear bugs or larger scale issues that need attending to?
 4. Is the commit message readable and correct?
 If it contains a breaking change is it clear enough?